wrapl/minilang/docs/library/set.rst

 :mini:`meth (Set: set):empty: set`
-   Deletes all keys and values from :mini:`Set` and returns it.
+   Deletes all values from :mini:`Set` and returns it.

    .. code-block:: mini